Note: The Strategic Plan is in the process of being updated by a campus committee in 2017.

 - Anthony Flott, Director of Communication, Alumni Association, Staff Advisory Council Representitive

 - James Freeman, Senior Director of Inclusion and Director of Multicultural Affairs

 - Daniel Hawkins, Associate Professor, Sociology, Faculty Senate Representitive

 - Cecil Hicks, Jr., Assistant Vice Chancellor, Human Resources

 - Anne Hindery, Chief Executive Officer, Nonprofit Association of the Midlands

 - Stephen Houston, ESL Specialist, International Studies and Programs

-- Kathleen Lyons, Assistant to the Associate Vice Chancellor, Office of Civic and Social Responsibility
+- Kathleen Oleson-Lyons, Assistant to the Vice Chancellor, Student Affairs

 - Erin Owen, Executive Director, University Communications